GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q2/index.md

 * Summary of Band-by-Band Matching &mdash; this section presents comparison data for this quarter’s results, in the context of all previous results.
 * Comments on How This Quarter’s Work Has Affected Combined Validation Results &mdash; this section discusses how the average results for each sensor have changed with the introduction of new validation data from this quarter.
 This section combines all band data for each platform to show averaged validation results.

-The Q2, 2024 validation report includes field site measurements that were captured as part of the winter transect work across South Australia.
+The Q2 2024 validation report includes field site measurements that were captured as part of the winter transect work across South Australia.
 Note that only one field site measurement for SA1 is part of this report, with other sites appearing in the Q3 2024 validation report.

 ## Background

 The Digital Earth branch within Geoscience Australia offers a suite of Earth observation products, based on data from both Landsat and Sentinel platforms.
-The core products are Landsat 8 and 9 and Sentinel-2A and -2B surface reflectance (SR).
-To deliver these products with surety, the Calibration and Validation (Cal/Val) team perform vicarious validation by measuring field sites with hand-held or Unstaffed Aerial Vehicle (UAV, commonly known as drones)-based equipment close to the time of an overpass.
+The core products are Landsat 8 and 9 and Sentinel-2A and -2B surface reflectance.
+To deliver these products with surety, the Calibration and Validation (Cal/Val) team perform vicarious validation by measuring field sites with hand-held equipment or an Unstaffed Aerial Vehicle (UAV; commonly known as drone) equipment close to the time of an overpass.
 This work began with Phase 1, where measurements were performed by multiple groups across continental Australia.
 Full details on the results and methodology can be found in the Phase 1 report.

-Data for both SR products and from field site measurements are made freely available.
-For SR products, you can visualise the data at DEA Maps, or for a more in-depth understanding and direct access to data, please visit the DEA Data and Products page.
+Data for both surface reflectance products and from field site measurements are made freely available.
+For surface reflectance products, you can visualise the data at DEA Maps, or for a more in-depth understanding and direct access to data, please visit the DEA Data and Products page.
 Field measurement data are made available through the National Spectral Database.

-As more field sites are measured and as newer measurements are made over the same field sites, the overall validation of SR products becomes more accurate.
+As more field sites are measured and as newer measurements are made over the same field sites, the overall validation of surface reflectance products becomes more accurate.
 The purpose of this report is to provide an up-to-date status of validation accuracy, based on the most recent measurements.

 ## Summary of Validation Work